-The employees should be involved when the pay for performance system is developing in the organization because this system is design for smooth working of the employees.
+The employees should be involved when the pay for performance system is developing in the organization because this system is designed for the smooth working of the employees.
 If the employees do not consider an implemented pay for performance program as legitimate, then they can take some actions to make it subvert.

-- Non Financial Incentives & Motivation
+- Non-Financial Incentives & Motivation

 Types of Pay for Performance Plans

-- Individual Based Plans
+- Individual-Based Plans

-The pay for [performance plans that are used mostly in the industry are the individual based plans.
-These individual based plans can take the following forms.
+The pay for performance plans that are used mostly in the industry are the individual based plans.
+These individual-based plans can take the following forms.